bhk/build/example/example-session.md

 So what's going on here?

-Each instance is described by a set of properties.
-Instances inherit properties from classes, which may inherit properties from other classes, and so on.
-Properties can refer to other properties.
-Minion's notion of inheritance works like that of some object-oriented languages (hence the term "instance"), but in Minion there is no mutable state.
+Each instance consists of a set of properties.
+Properties definitions can be given for a specific instance, or for a class.
+There is a notion of *inheritance*, similar to that of some object-oriented languages (hence the term "instance"), but in Minion there is no mutable state associated with instances.

 We can best illustrate the basic principles of property evaluation with a simple example that avoids the complexities of `CC` and other Minion rules.